jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Here is the FastForth init architecture :

-	case 0 : when you type WARM, FORTH interpreter is restarted, no program lost. if ECHO is on, the WARM display is preceded by "0", else no display.
+	case 0 : when you type WARM, FORTH interpreter is restarted, no program lost. the WARM display is preceded by "#0".

-	case 1 : Power ON ==> performs reset and the program beyond PWR_HERE is lost. if ECHO is on, the WARM display is preceded by the SYSRSTIV value "2", else no display.
+	case 1 : Power ON ==> performs reset and the program beyond PWR_HERE is lost. the WARM display is preceded by the SYSRSTIV value "#2".

 	case 1.1 : when you type PWR_STATE ==> the program beyond PWR_HERE is lost.